samuel-book/samuel-1/_sources/introduction/scientific_summary.md

 Histograms for changes in distribution in thrombolysis use (left) or clinical benefit (right) by combining changes to speed (95% of patients have 15 minutes arrival-to-scan and 15 minute scan-to-treatment, with other patients not being scanned within 4 hours of arrival), determining stroke onset time (to the national upper quartile if currently lower), and using benchmark decisions.
 The unshaded histogram shows the current base-case use of, and benefit from, thrombolysis, and the grey shaded histogram shows the predictions with all changes.
 :::

-* The model identifies the changes that make most difference at each hospital.
+* The model identifies the changes that make most difference at each hospital, and may be used to provide a target use of thrombolysis that is tailored to each hospital. .

 ### Qualitative research